 1. Can You Tell How Many Sexual Partners I’ve Had?

 Nobody, including gynecologists, can tell how many sexual partners you’ve been with.
 The vagina is a mighty and elastic organ.
 During sex, it stretches to accommodate a penis but it always returns back to its original state after sex.
 However, the vagina does loosen up a bit after vaginal birth but it’s hardly noticeable.
 Sometimes you would realize it by inserting your regular choice of tampon.
 This doesn’t mean it’s going to drop down easily.
-It just means the tampon wouldn’t fit as snug as it was before.
-That’s what Kegel exercises are for!
+It just

 2. Why Does My Discharge Have A Smell Sometimes?